barko/cosovo/README.md

 {1000 1,2001 99.9}
 ```

-The command-line tool `csvcat.native` validates and echos its input,
+The command-line tool `csvcat` validates and echos its input,
-stripping newlines and comments, if any (see `csvcat.native --help`).
+stripping newlines and comments, if any (see `csvcat --help`).

 The interface to the package is rather simple:
 ```